 Your consultation with the facial plastic surgeon is also an ideal time to decide whether or not surgery is really right for you.
 A surgeon can help you understand whether what you’re hoping to get from the surgery is realistic or achievable.
 For example, if you want a very upturned tip, your surgeon may advise against it and show you options that would work better with the rest of your facial features.
 The consultation is also a time for your surgeon to review your health to make sure you are in good shape for surgery and to answer any other questions you have.

-Dr. Jeffrey Epstein is a facial plastic surgeon who specializes in rhinoplasty, including ethnic rhinoplasty.
+Dr. Anthony Bared is a facial plastic surgeon who specializes in rhinoplasty, including ethnic rhinoplasty.
 He is available to answer your questions about the surgery and to help you decide if it is the right procedure for you.
-Dr. Epstein has practices in Miami.
+Dr. Bared has practices in Miami.
 For a consultation in Miami, call (305) 666-5884.